Kumano Kodo Gateway

 An important point is the outstanding stability of its overall environment.
 Behind the bay are the seaside forests and their humus soil continues to supply nutrients to the water.
 The forests also serve to prevent mud and sand from flowing into the water by rain and wind.

-The most wonderful and distinctive feature of the nature in Tenjinzaki is the formation of a single, rich ecosystem encompassing forests, shore and sea, in spite of its vicinity to an urban area.
+The most wonderful and distinctive feature about the nature in Tenjinzaki is the formation of a single, rich ecosystem encompassing forests, shore, and sea, in spite of its vicinity to an urban area.
 Here, plants and animals in the seaside forests and those in the sea, with inter-tidal ones on the reefs, thrive together in their respective territories.

 In 1974, when we, citizen volunteers, learned of a plan for an exclusive vacation home development on Tenjinzaki , we petitioned Tanabe city and the Wakayama prefectural governments to use their power to restrain the development.